prrvchr/eMailerOOo/README.md

 ### What has been done for version 1.5.1:

+- All modal windows now open correctly in modal mode.
 - Requires the **jdbcDriverOOo extension at least version 1.6.1**.
 - Requires the **OAuth2OOo extension at least version 1.6.1**.